ministryofjustice/cloud-platform-environments/opa-auto-approve-policy/README.md

 ### Key Components

-There is a dir for each module and then a module ("module_allowlist/") that captures all of the modules that are covered.
-Modules should pass if there is no terraform relevant to the module, then "module_allowlist" runs through and makes sure that the terraform at least matches one of the modules.
+There is a dir for each module and then 2 additional modules: "module_allowlist/" and "iam".

+Modules should pass if there is no terraform changed outside of the "module_allowlist".
 We need this extra module to make sure that PRs don't get approved when contain terraform for a module that isn't covered.

+The "iam" module prevents us from auto approving prs with policy changes in.

 1. **`<dir>/main.rego`**: